JuanOrtolani/data_analytics_portfolio/README.md

 ## Project 6: Monster Brand Sales Tracker

-**Brief:** This dashboard was developed to support the demand planning team.
-It was created with the goal of monitoring weekly performance in Forecast Accuracy, Logistics Accuracy, Production Accuracy, and deviations.
+**Brief:** This dashboard is designed for the sales force and the board of Coca-Cola and Monster.
+It was created to track the sales evolution of the brand and each of its products, while also monitoring key metrics defined by Monster.

-**Technology:** Power BI, Power Query, DAX, SQL, AWS
+**Technology:** Power BI, Power Query, DAX, SQL, AWS, Power Automate (to send daily details via email to the Monster team, who did not have access permissions to Coca-Cola's Power BI server).

 [Monster Brand Sales Tracker.pdf](https://github.com/user-attachments/files/18973392/Monster.Brand.Sales.Tracker.pdf)